 - a.
 Active: Active status is based on meeting the recertification requirements within the two (2) year recertification cycle. - b.
 Inactive: Inactive status is based on failure to complete the recertification requirements within the two (2) year recertification cycle.
-Inactive status lasts for a six (6) month Inactive Period, after which status moves to Revoked if recertification requirements are not met (see details of Revoked status below).
+Inactive status lasts for a six (6) month.
+Inactive Period, after which the status moves to temporarily revoked if recertification requirements are not met (see details of temporarily revoked status below).

 The credential(s) may not be used during the period of inactive status.
-To reactive a credential to Active status, credential holders must meet original recertification requirements and recertification extension fee.
+To re-activate a credential to Active status, credential holders must meet the original recertification requirements and pay the recertification extension fee for each credential c.
+Temporarily Revoked (Reinstatement period): Temporarily revoked status is based on failure to complete the recertification requirements within the six (6) inactive period.
+Temporarily revoked status lasts for six (6) months following the last day of the inactive period.